 Marine Corps recruits are trained not only physically and mentally, but morally as well.
-Forming the bedrock of any Marine's character are the Core Values -- Honor, Courage and Commitment.
-By incorporating these values into recruit training, a Marine is not just a basically trained, morally conscious Marine, but also a better American citizen who will return to society following his or her service to this country.
+Forming the bedrock of any Marine's character are the core values -- honor, courage and commitment.
+By incorporating these values into recruit training, a Marine is not just a basically trained, morally conscious Marine, but also a better American citizen who will return to society after their service.

-Marines, both active and veterans, say that recruit training was the most difficult thing they ever had to do in their entire lives.
-It has to be that way to prepare young men and women to be part the world's most elite fighting force.
+Marines, both active and veterans, say recruit training was the most difficult thing they ever had to do in their lives.
+It has to be that way to prepare young men and women to be part of the world's most elite fighting force.

-Upon arrival at MCRD, a new recruit begins a three phase training program - a virtually non-stop journey - that results in the transformation from recruit to United States Marine.
+Upon arrival at MCRD, a new recruit begins a three-phase training program -- a virtually nonstop journey -- that results in the transformation from recruit to Marine.

-The first phase is the transition of civilian to recruit and it takes place at the MCRD, where recruits undergo strenuous physical training, martial arts and classes on such areas as Marine Corps history and first aid.
+The first phase is the transition from civilian to recruit, and it takes place at the MCRD, where recruits undergo strenuous physical training, martial arts and classes on such areas as Marine Corps history and first aid.

-A recruit's first stop is called “Recruit Receiving”.
+A recruit's first stop is called "recruit receiving."
 This is where recruits spend the first few days of their recruit training experience.
-This is where they receive their first haircut and initial gear issue, which includes items such as uniforms, toiletries and letter writing supplies.
-During this time they are also given full medical and dental screenings, and take the Initial Strength Test.
-This test consists of a one and a half mile run, sit-ups and pull-ups to test recruits to see if they're in shape to begin training.
-Recruits will also learn the Marine Corps values of honor, courage, and commitment.
-The rest of this phase is spent learning weapons handling from trained experts and completing the Confidence Course.
+This is where they receive their first haircut and initial gear issue, which includes items such as uniforms, toiletries and letter-writing supplies.
+During this time, they also are given full medical and dental screenings and take the initial strength test.
+This test consists of a 1½-mile run, sit-ups and pull-ups to test recruits to see whether they're in shape to begin training.
+Recruits will learn the Marine Corps values of honor, courage, and commitment.
+The rest of this phase is spent learning weapons handling from trained experts and completing the confidence course.

-The second phase starts when recruits move up north to Edson Range, Weapons Field Training Battalion. hone their close combat skills and master Marksmanship Training.
+The second phase starts when recruits move up north to Edson Range, Weapons Field Training Battalion, and hone their close combat skills and master marksmanship training.
 Every Marine is a rifleman first and foremost.
 It is during this time they will develop proficiency and confidence with their weapon.
 During this phase, they spend most of their time conducting field training and rifle qualifications.
-Recruits undergo gas chamber training, Field Firing Range and the Crucible event.
+Recruits undergo gas chamber training, the field firing range and the crucible event.

-For the third phase, recruits move back to the Depot where they undergo swim qualifications, a defensive driving course, testing of Marine Corps history, first aid, physical training, drill, and inspections and finally Family Day/Graduation.
+For the third phase, recruits move back to the depot, where they undergo swim qualifications, a defensive driving course, testing of Marine Corps history, first aid, physical training, drill, inspections and finally family/graduation.

-Special note: During basic training trainees can receive mail but nothing else — so please ask friends and family to not send gifts or supplies.
-Also make sure your mail is not addressed to “Marine” or “Private”.
-This is a title recruits earn after successfully completion of training.
+Special note: During basic training, trainees can receive mail but nothing else -- so please ask friends and family not to send gifts or supplies.
+Also make sure your mail is not addressed to "Marine" or "Private.''
+This is a title recruits earn after successfully completing training.

-The following are descriptions and details about some of the events listed above.
+The following are descriptions and details about some events listed above.

-The Corps' Core Values are Honor, Courage and Commitment.
-These values make up the bedrock of a Marine's character.
-During your training, you are taught these Core Values and the numerous others attached to them, such as integrity, discipline, teamwork, duty and esprit de Corps.
-Drill instructors, recruit training officers and Navy chaplains teach specific Core Values classes, but drill instructors also will talk one-on-one with you after other training events to see what values were learned and how you are affected.
+The Corps' core values are honor, courage and commitment.
+These values comprise the bedrock of a Marine's character.
+During your training, you are taught these values and the numerous others attached to them, such as integrity, discipline, teamwork, duty and esprit de corps.
+Drill instructors, recruit training officers and Navy chaplains teach specific classes about core values, but drill instructors also will talk one-on-one with you after other training events to see what values were learned and how you are affected.
 For example, a drill instructor might talk about overcoming fears after rappelling or not giving up after a long march.

-Physical Training, or "PT" as it is often called, comes in many forms.
+Physical training, or "PT" as it often is called, comes in many forms.
 Recruit training uses a progressive physical training program, which builds up recruits to Marine Corps standards.
 Recruits will experience Table PT, a period of training in which a drill instructor leads several platoons through a series of demanding exercises while he demonstrates on a table.
-Recruits will also run, either individually or as a platoon or squad.
-Other PT consists of obstacle courses, circuit courses, or 3-, 5- or 10-mile conditioning marches.
+Recruits also will run, either individually or as a platoon or squad.
+Other PT consists of obstacle courses, circuit courses or three-, five- or 10-mile conditioning marches.

-Marksmanship training teaches you the fundamentals of marksmanship with the M-16A2 service rifle.
-This training takes place over two weeks, the first of which is called "Snap-In Week".
-During this week, recruits are introduced to the four shooting positions (standing, kneeling, sitting and prone) and a Primary Marksmanship Instructor shows how to fire, how to adjust rifle sights, how to take into account the effects of the weather, etc. Recruits also have the opportunity to fire on the Indoor Simulated Marksmanship Training machine.
+Marksmanship training teaches you the fundamentals of marksmanship with the M16A2 service rifle.
+This training takes place over two weeks, the first of which is called "Snap-In Week.'''
+During this week, recruits are introduced to the four shooting positions (standing, kneeling, sitting and prone) and a primary marksmanship instructor (PMI) shows how to fire, how to adjust rifle sights, how to take into account the effects of the weather, etc. Recruits also have the opportunity to fire on the Indoor Simulated Marksmanship Training machine.
 During the second week of marksmanship training, recruits fire a known-distance course with ranges of 200, 300 and 500 yards.
-Be prepared, rifle qualification will be on Friday.
+Be prepared: Rifle qualification will be on Friday.

-Field Training introduces you to field living and conditions.
-During the 3-day field training evolution, you will learn basic field skills from setting up a tent to field sanitation and camouflage.
-Also during the Field Training you get the opportunity to go through the gas chamber.
+Field training introduces you to field living and conditions.
+During the three-day field training evolution, you will learn basic field skills -- from setting up a tent to field sanitation and camouflage.
+Also during the field training, you get the opportunity to go through the gas chamber.